haskell-works/blog/posts/2018-09-21-rechunking-lazy-bytestrings.md

 |--------------w--------------|=k==|------x-------|=o==|=p==|-----------y------------|=z==|
 ```

-This padded segment denoted `z` will require byte copying from `d` and zero-filling the remaining
+This padded segment denoted by `z` will require byte copying from `d` and zero-filling the remaining
-buffer to the chunk size.
+buffer up to the chunk size.

 For clarity, I provide the diagrams for each strategy side-by-side: